SSDP-Dev/flask-cat/README.md

 Renders a list of users and their user-edit links.
 In the future this will include a search function.
 For now, ctrl+f will have to do.

 ### admin/users.html
 Allows us to add new users.

+### auth/login.html
+Login page - provided by Flask tutorial

+### auth/register.html
+Register page - disabled in our app for now.
+Will likely need to remove or consider enabling this in the future.

 ## TODO:
 - PEP8 standards